 With a large number of traffic deaths and injuries being caused by people under the age of 21 who are driving under the influence, law enforcement agencies are maintaining strict vigilance to prevent more.
 They are crafting stringent laws to deal with those who drive drunk and are under Pennsylvania’s legal drinking age: 21.

 The blood alcohol content standards are far more strict for people below 21 years of age than it is for adults.
 For those over 21, a blood alcohol content of .08 percent or higher results in a driving under the influence charge.
 For minors, that number drops to .02 percent or higher.

 Underage drivers caught and convicted of driving under the influence face lost driving privileges and possible jail time.
 And, the amounts they pay for auto insurance will rise exponentially.
 If you or one of your loved ones has been charged with Underage DUI, you should immediately retain a defense attorney who has the knowledge and experience required to aggressively represent you.
-A Pittsburgh Underage DUI Attorney like Sean Logue is the perfect choice.Facts about Underage DUI in Pennsylvania
+An Underage DUI Attorney in Pittsburgh like Sean Logue is the perfect choice.Facts about Underage DUI in Pennsylvania

 As in many states in the U. S., Pennsylvania has a “zero tolerance” policy in regards to underage drinking and driving.
 If you are under the age of 21 and caught with any amount of booze in your system, you will automatically lose your driver’s license for three months.

 If it is your first offense, and your blood alcohol content is .02 percent or higher, you may be sent to jail for a minimum of 48 hours, your license may be suspended for up to a year, and you may have to pay a fine of between $500 and $5,000.
 You will be required to go to a highway safety school that focuses on alcohol-related driving, and you may be required by the judge to go through a treatment program.